piavalentin/mood-of-berlin/README.md

 In the project root, create an `.env` file or make a copy of the `.env.example` file, containing the following environment variables with the required values:

+Depending on rules for Firestore project choose a. `firebase-openreadwrite.js` or b. `firebase.js`.
+Update `.env` for both accordingly:

 ```
 SOURCE_IMAGE=
 LOCATION=
 DB_PATH=
+FS_ADMIN=
 FS_APIKEY=
 FS_AUTHDOMAIN=
 FS_PROJECTID=